cnlohr/esp82xx/README.md

 Edit `user.cfg` in the top level to specify things like the location of the Espressif toolchain (see [Requirements](#requirements)).
 The file  `user.cfg` specifies the most important configuration variables.

-### Specify SDK

-There are many ways to [let Make know where your SDK is](https://github.com/cnlohr/esp82xx/issues/19#issuecomment-241756095) located.
-You can edit `DEFAULT_SDK` in `./user.cfg` to reflect your specific SDK path or **even better** define a shell variable.
-The latter is done with

-    # Add this in ~/.bashrc or similar
-    export ESP_ROOT=/path/to/sdk

-in your `.bashrc`, `.profile` or whatever is used by your shell.
-This way, the change will be persistent, even if you start many new esp82xx projects.

-You can also pass the location as an argument to make:

-    make all ESP_ROOT=path/to/sdk

 ### Burn Firmware